b33-steve/backup-messy-ui-aug-2025/marketing/DAY3-BETA-OUTREACH-PLAN.md

 Here's what I learned after interviewing 100+ Senior PMs:

-**The Pain:**
+**The Pain (2024 Research Data):**
-- Strategic decisions take weeks (consultant availability)
+- Strategic decisions take 3-8 hours with only 60% confidence (87% of PMs struggle)
-- Limited strategic capabilities without PMO-level resources
-- Generic advice that doesn't account for your specific context
-- No automatic conversion to actionable tasks
+- 76% find current tools inadequate for resource allocation decisions
+- 81% report strategy-to-execution alignment challenges
+- 69% use 4+ fragmented tools, losing 2+ hours daily to tool switching
+- $2K-5K per quarter spent on external strategic advisors

 **The Reality:**
 Most strategic PM questions follow similar patterns.
 The expertise exists - it just needs to be accessible, instant, and tailored to your company's context.